Skip to main content

 Students meeting the acceptance criteria will be accepted directly as incoming first-year students into the baccalaureate program in Electro-Mechanical Engineering Technology.

-The criteria for acceptance into the major are identical to the criteria for acceptance into the College of Engineering.
+The criteria for acceptance into the major are identical to those for acceptance into the College of Engineering.
 The minimum number of secondary school units required for admission consideration to the College of Engineering is as follows:

-• 3 units of science (preparation in Chemistry and Physics is advised)
+• Three units of science (preparation in Chemistry and Physics is advised)

-• 3 units of math including 1 1/2 units of algebra, 1 unit of plane geometry, and 1/2 unit of trigonometry
+• Three units of math, including one and one-half units of algebra, one unit of plane geometry, and one-half unit of trigonometry

-• 2 units in a single world language other than English are required.
-However, a student may be admitted with fewer than 2 units in a world language other than English, but must correct this deficiency by the time he/she earns 60 credits.
-This deficiency may be corrected by passing one 3- or 4-credit college level world language course or by demonstrating proficiency equivalent to two units of high school world language study.
+• Two units in a single world language other than English are required.
+However, a student may be admitted with fewer than two units in a world language other than English but must correct this deficiency by the time they earn sixty credits.
+This deficiency may be corrected by passing one three- or four-credit college-level world language course or demonstrating proficiency equivalent to two units of high school world language study.
 In most high school curricula, one unit equals one year of study.

 Degree Information

-The Electro-Mechanical Engineering Technology (B.S.
-EMET) degree program provides the basic undergraduate education required for a career as an electro-mechanical engineering technologist.
-The program emphasizes a breadth of knowledge in all fields of engineering technology related to typical, highly-automated manufacturing, production, or assembly plant processes.
+The EMET program provides the basic undergraduate education required for a career as an electro-mechanical engineering technologist.
+The program emphasizes a breadth of knowledge in all engineering technology fields related to typical, highly-automated manufacturing, production, or assembly plant processes.
 The degree provides basic coverage in all major areas of technology involved in the operation and control of manufacturing and production processes.

 The primary aim of the EMET program is to provide graduates with the knowledge and skills necessary to apply current methods and technology to the development, design, operation, and management of electro-mechanical systems, particularly in those industries where automated systems are prevalent.